Czech-IT/Czech-IT.github.io/index.md

                 <h4 class="text-secondary typography-subheading">Sociolinguistics</h4>
                 <p>The corpus is organized in the form of a tabular file format (spreadsheet), in which the entries are listed in a raw modality.
 These are navigable in the webspace by their communicative situation which yields a diamesic-oriented taxonomy.</p>
                 <h4 class="text-secondary typography-subheading">Computational analyses</h4>
                 <p>Computational analyses as tokenization, POS-tagging, word counting are provided in order to result in a fully queryable corpus.
-The data can be queried also for some fields of learners' knowledges.
+The data can be queried also for some fields of learners' knowledge.
                 </p>
               </div>
             </div>